-When you start a small business, your initial energy will be focused on translating your product into a profitable venture.
+When you first form an LLC, your initial energy will be focused on translating your product into a profitable venture.
 In that setting, some view bookkeeping systems, including those for business tax reporting and filing, as a low priority.
 While that is understandable, it is not wise, since inadequate bookkeeping could be costly - in terms of time and money - in the long run.

 A formal process is an absolute requirement, particularly if there are multiple clients and purchases, and perhaps even subcontractors.
 At that point, most people seek help, or take a course or two in bookkeeping.
 It gets rather complicated, and becomes time consuming.
 If you find the idea of keeping your own books boring or intimidating, then you can contract our bookkeeping services.
 A good service can keep you from making mistakes that invite audit by the IRS.